snabbco/snabb/src/program/lwaftr/doc/configuration.md

 in the second `instance` is `83:00.1` instead of `83:00.0`.
 The layer-2 `mac` addresses for the two interfaces within each instance are the same because this is an on-a-stick configuration, and likewise for the next-hops.
-Although instance `83:00.0` has a different `mac` address from instance `83:00.1`, the two instances have the same `ip` addresses.
+Although instance `83:00.0` has different `mac` addresses from instance `83:00.1`, the two instances have the same `ip` addresses.
 Usually the idea is that the whole bank of lwAFTRs are reachable at the layer-3 address, and it's up to some other router to shard traffic